Promote Mental Health Awareness with These Video Resources

 Bellevue: Inside Out (HBO®)

 New York City’s Bellevue Hospital has a renowned psychiatric emergency center that treats 7,000 men and women annually.
 This gritty program takes a daunting look at the daily operation of the center by focusing on a handful of people as they struggle with their illnesses.
 The entire experience is presented, from arrests of the criminally insane and admissions of new patients to long-term treatment and therapy groups.
 In addition to working with mental disorders, doctors and nurses also confront drug and alcohol addiction in an environment where 50 percent of their patients have substance abuse problems.
-An HBO Production.
 (Available in the U.S. & Canada.)

 Want to learn more about Bellevue: Inside Out?
 We interviewed the film’s producers, Maryann DeLeo and Sarah Teale, about this remarkable documentary, which helped shape important policy changes in the treatment of mental health patients.
 Click on the link below to watch the interview!